TRIBAL AND FOLK DANCES OF INDIA

 Does this dance form ‘Raas Leela’ really need an introduction?
-We guess, no. You might not have heard about this folk dance of India but this word certainly won’t be unheard for you.
+We guess, not.
+You might not have heard about this folk dance of India but this word certainly won’t be unheard for you.
 Well, this dance form belongs to the city of Lord Krishna where love blooms at its entire vista.

 Originally, this folk dance form owes its roots to the era of Shree Krishna.
 Once lord himself had performed a dance with his all milkmaids (Gopis) and satiated them with the purest form of love.
 This is where the custom of Raas Leela came into existence.
 Today, it is the most popular folk dance of north India.

 Raas Leela conveys the supreme form of love through its music, songs, and instruments.
-If you want to immerse yourself in the deepest ocean of love, visit Mathura during Janmashtami when Raas Leela comes in its full swing.
+If you want to immerse yourself in the deepest ocean of love, visit Mathura during Janmashtami when Raas Leela comes in full swing.
 Believe us, a single performance of Raas Leela will change your approach to love.

 Don’t tell us you have never watched a Ghoomar dance.
 You have.
 Remember Deepika?
 Yes, that film.
-The controversies of film Padmavat have certainly put Ghoomar dance on a worldwide stage, but it has its own fair share of glory.
+The controversies of the film Padmavat have certainly put Ghoomar dance on a worldwide stage, but it has its own fair share of glory.

-Ghoomar is actually a tribal dance of Bhil community of Rajasthan but gradually it made its way even to the royal palaces.
+Ghoomar is actually a tribal dance of the Bhil community of Rajasthan but gradually it made its way even to the royal palaces.
 Today, it is one of the most famous tribal dances of India.
 Ghoomar is a woman dance, mainly performed on Teej and other festivals.
-However, it also marks the social occasions with its vibrancy.
+However, it also marks social occasions with its vibrancy.

 Women garb themselves completely on traditional Rajasthani attires and perform in a group.
 Their long skirt finely embroidered and studded with mirror work plays a significant role in Ghoomar dance.
 Heavy jewelry and flashy bangles add further beauty to their Ghoomar look.